jackieju/abap2ruby/README.md

 EBNF Trouble shooting
 ===
+### 1. Multi "else" problem
-1. In case you encounter problem of multi "else" in generated cparser.rb, it's because you use wrong syntax for LL(1) generator. e.g.
+In case you encounter problem of multi "else" in generated cparser.rb, it's because you use wrong syntax for LL(1) generator. e.g.
 "Statement" is defined as:
 <pre>